 Set a SMART Weight Loss Goal

 The first mistake many people make is to set weight loss goals that simply aren’t realistic.
 Setting the resolution of “losing 100 pounds” is unlikely to be successful if you don’t have a road map of how to start losing the first five.
-Psychologists who study goal setting and behavior change have identified several characteristics that make a good goal.
-So-called “SMART” goals have been demonstrated to result in longer lasting behavior change.
+Psychologists who study goal setting and behavior change have identified several characteristics that make a good goal with ED Apoteket.
+So-called “SMART” goals have been demonstrated to result in longer-lasting behavior change.

 “SMART” stands for the following attributes: